Updated January 2023

 Travelling to client homes versus working in a residence

 If you decide to work for a home care company, you will be travelling to client's homes each day.
-The number of clients' homes you visit will depend on the policies of the company you work for, and whether you want full or part-time hours.
+The number of clients' homes you visit will depend on the policies of the company you work for and whether you work full or part-time hours.

 Respite is essential for primary caregivers, who need breaks from the emotional and physical demands of looking after loved ones.

-As a full-time nursing home PSW, you'll remain at one facility for an 8 hour shift each day, looking after a certain number of assigned clients each shift (usually around 8 clients per PSW).
+As a full-time nursing home PSW, you'll remain at one facility for an eight-hour shift each day, looking after a certain number of assigned clients each shift (usually around eight clients per PSW).
 You'll follow the specific rules and routines of the nursing home, work with four or five other PSWs, and take instructions from the residence management team.